 We Love Puppy Breath.

-Our full-service, Greenville veterinary clinic dental care program gives you everything you need to protect your dog or cat’s pearly whites, including dental diets, toothpaste, and dental chews for at-home dental health, and regular dental cleanings for dogs and cats.
+Our full-service, Greenville veterinary clinic dental care program gives you everything you need to protect your dog or cat’s pearly whites, including dental diets, dental chews for at-home dental health, and regular dental cleanings for dogs and cats.
 Since many more serious illnesses, such as diseases of the heart, kidneys, and liver, can begin in the mouth, Ambassador Animal Hospital recommends that all pet owners schedule an annual, or biannual, dental cleaning for their dog or cat.
 Plus, better oral hygiene leads to better breath for your dog—and that’s always a good thing!